xster/flutter-wiki/Tree-hygiene.md

 ```

 Using this standard form ensures that we can write a script to detect all deprecated APIs and remove them.
 We have a test that verifies that this syntax is followed.

-Also add any such deprecations to the [[Pending Deprecations]] page.